MailTape/MailTape-v1/_posts/2020-12-13-Sorcha-Richardson.md

 track6_link: 'https://mailtapesounds.s3.amazonaws.com/429/track6.mp3'
 track6_title: Molly Parden - Who Are We Kiddin'
 ---
 <p id="introduction"> This morning, we wanted to give you plenty to daydream about.
 What else are Sundays for?
-Sorcha Richardson joins us with a varied and thoughtful selection to steady you before any kind of week that may lay before you.
+Sorcha Richardson joins us with a varied and thoughtful selection to steady you for any kind of week that may lay ahead.
-  <br><br>
-  Then, we must know how to let the music speak for itself and step aside, to contemplate.
-Atypical voices, slow constructions, all the luxuriousness of a world which, as winter allows it, seems to take a break to regenerate and mutate for the better.
 </p>

 # Sorcha Richardson's selection